Handicaps_Icon

 Summertime (March to September).

-runner starting last.
-Theoretically, if all runners have in the past run honestly and run relative to their previous recorded performances, then everyone should finish the race at the same time (or thereabouts).
-The runner who puts in the most effort is the one who wins.
+Theoretically, if all runners run relative to their previous recorded performances, then everyone should finish the race at the same time.
+The runner who puts in the most effort and overtakes other runners should be the winner.

-As well as adding a little more interest to the Club Runs, the aim of the Handicap race competition is twofold:
+As well as adding a little more interest to the Adult Club Runs, the Handicap Race Competition delivers:

 • Scores allocated against the calculated results from the WAVA/WMA (World Association of Veteran Athletes / World Masters Athletics) performance grading calculator.